NickGeramanis/gym-navigation/README.md

 # Navigation Environment for [Gymnasium](https://gymnasium.farama.org)

-The navigation environment is a single-agent domain featuring discrete action-space and continuous state-space.
+The navigation environment is a single-agent domain featuring discrete action space and continuous state space.
 It is a simulation of the autonomous navigation problem in robotics.

 ## Table of Contents